Grummus/owobot/README.md

 He also keeps track of the amount of time a channel can go without saying the forbidden word.
 _"But what might this forbidden word be?"_ you might ask.
 Well if I tell you that, that would ruin the purpose.

+## Words from our satisfied users:

+_"It's actual cancer."_
+-ElectroZen

+_"Why was this even created?"_
+-Arctic Angel

+_"God dammit grummus"_
+-Wesenheimer